JonTRZ/JonTrzaska/index.md

 ## About Me

 Hi, I'm Jon Trzaska, a junior at Lehigh University studying Finance with a minor in Business Information Systems.
+Im from all over South-Eastern Pennsylvania, having lived in Warminster, Doyelstown, and now, Upper Perkiomen.
+This upcoming summer, I'll be working for Johnson & Johnson Finance in Malvern, PA.

 ---